James Owens (referee)

 James Owens (born 1977) is an Irish hurling referee.
-Born in Kilrush / Askamore, County Wexford, he has become one of the top referees over the last few years and has officiated at several All-Ireland finals in minor, under-21 and club levels.
+Born in Kilrush / Askamore, County Wexford, he has refereed at several All-Ireland finals in minor, under-21 and club levels.
 He is a member of the Askamore club in Wexford.

-Owens refereed the 2015 and 2018 All-Ireland final's and was again named to referee the 2019 final.
+Owens refereed the 2015 and 2018 All-Ireland finals and was again named to referee the 2019 final.

 He appeared on Prime Time in 2022.